Dzoiver/TestGDR/README.md

 # TestGDR
-Test task for another company I didn't send
+Test task for another company

 Move the ball around with the left mouse click.